johnwcowan/r7rs-work/StructuresCowan.md

 the C names of the fields are not represented here, though they can be carried along by `label` schemas.

+`(union `*schema schema* ...`)`

+When packing or unpacking, a continuable exception satisfying `struct-union-exception?` is raised, passing the list of schemas to it.
+The exception must be caught by `with-exception-handler` or the equivalent (not with `guard`), and the handler returns with an index into the list.
+The chosen schema is then substituted for the union.

+It is an error unless all the schemas return the same value to `schema-length`.

 `(label `*symbol schema*`)`

 Matches whatever *schema* matches, but provides a label which can be used for purposes outside the scope of this SRFI.